DDTRobot/tita-app/README.md

 <img src="https://github.com/user-attachments/assets/40e4b58e-2a01-4847-8281-b380238c96f1" width="400" />

 This also supports enabling follow mode: QR code follow, gesture follow.
-Please note that the follow function needs to be turned off for image transfer.
+Please note that only one of the following three functions can be opened at a time.